human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3a_assembly_qc.md

 Your output should look something like this:
 ```
-# scaffolds     1       3
+# scaffolds     3       1
-Total scaffold length   4655998 4676792
+Total scaffold length   3430242 3424280
-Average scaffold length 4655998.00      1558930.67
+Average scaffold length 1143414.00      3424280.00
-Scaffold N50    4655998 4648805
+Scaffold N50    3421198 3424280
-Scaffold auN    4655998.00      4621069.35
+Scaffold auN    3412189.77      3424280.00
+Scaffold L50    1       1
+Largest scaffold        3421198 3424280
+Smallest scaffold       4518    3424280
 ```

-... where the first column is the stats from yesterday's HiFi+ONT verkko assembly, and the second column is the stats from today's HiFi-only verkko assembly.
-That's interesting: the HiFi-only assembly has more contigs and a much lower averange contig length, but the two assemblies have similiar N50 and auN values.
+... where the first column is the stats from the HiFi-only assembly graph, and the second column is the stats from the HiFi+ONT assembly graph.
+That's interesting: the HiFi-only assembly has more contigs and a lower averange contig length, but the two assemblies have similiar N50 and auN values.
 Recall that the N50 value means that 50% of the assembly is in contigs of that length or longer, so we know that there is at least one very large contig in the HiFi-only assembly, but what do the other contigs look like?
 Let's query that by getting a BED file of the contigs for the HiFi-only assembly.

 ```
-gfastats -b contigs day3_assembly_qc/verkko_hifionly/assembly/assembly.fasta
+gfastats -b contigs day2_assembly/verkko_test/assembly/1-buildGraph/hifi-resolved.gfa
 ```

-Ah, so there is one very large (~4.6Mbp) contig and two much smaller (~13-14Kbp) ones!
+Ah, so there is one very large (~3.4Mbp) node and two much smaller (~4Kbp) ones!

 ## Correctness (QV using Merqury)
 COMPLETENESS INTRO